 Thesis and Final Examination.
 A final oral examination will be given after the thesis has been formally completed.
+Copies of the completed thesis must be provided to the examining committee at least two weeks prior to the examination.
 This thesis examination will be a defense of the doctoral thesis and a test of the candidate's knowledge in his or her specialized field of research.